“Let her be as the loving hind and pleasant roe; let her breasts satisfy thee at all times; and be thou ravished always with her love.”

 I love the beautiful flowery language used here to describe the wife but ambivalently hate the removal of the erotic language.
 The word “breasts” is completely gone and replaced with “body” and the fatherly exhortation to engage in an ANR is completely lost in translation.
-Versions like the ESV or NIV don’t do ANR justice, but The Message doesn’t even come close.
-Further, the original Hebrew manuscript ended the verse with “err” or “be led astray always in her love.”
+It’s bad enough that versions like the ESV or NIV don’t do ANR justice, but The Message just takes the idea away altogether.
+Further, the original Hebrew manuscript ended the verse with “err,” or “be led astray always in her love.”

-This is a good example of why many believers think The Message has its strengths but also some extremely serious flaws.
+This is a good example of why many believers think The Message has a few strengths but also a large amount of extremely serious flaws.

 Let her be thy dearest hind, and most agreeable fawn: let her breasts inebriate thee at all times: be thou delighted continually with her love.